Evac introduces new antimicrobial material designed especially for healthcare and hospitality facilities

 The objective has been to produce something that is sustainable, long-lasting in its efficacy and avoids the need for additional chemical sprays.
 The advantage of the antimicrobial material is that it provides extra supporting action between cleaning.
 It will be available as standard on all Evac Optima 5 and Optima 5S vacuum toilets from January 2022.

 There is also an option to retrofit these into existing facilities, either as seat/cover and pushbutton or for high-traffic areas such as public toilets with Evac´s Autoflush option which can give a completely touch-free operation and features the same antimicrobial material in case there is any physical contact.

-The higher level of protection is provided by seat/covers and pushbuttons which are made from UF and ASA plastics impregnated with a FDA approved silver compound.
+The higher level of protection is provided by seat/covers and pushbuttons which are made from UF and ASA plastics impregnated with an FDA-approved silver compound.
 Silver ions are the active ingredient that interacts with the bacteria, rendering them incapable of reproduction.
-Growth of bacteria is particularly rapid on all types of plastic materials not treated with the antimicrobial product.
-The UF plastic provides the additional bonus of stronger toilet seat material, protecting against scratches which can harbour microbes.
+The growth of bacteria is particularly rapid on all types of plastic materials not treated with antimicrobial products.
+The UF plastic provides the added bonus of stronger toilet seat material, protecting against scratches that can harbour microbes.

-The use of silver as a natural purifier is well established and understood.
-Evac have carried out tests on the most common bacteria which cause stomach sickness and found the new antimicrobial material produces a reduction up to 99.99%”.
+The use of silver as a natural purifier is well-established and understood.
+Evac has carried out tests on the most common bacteria which cause stomach sickness and found the new antimicrobial material produces a reduction up to 99.99%”.

 “Hygiene is an area where we would like to extend our technological lead, both in toilet design and materials.
-Currently, I believe that we are the front runner and I hope the industry can convey these benefits to create greater confidence amongst users”, he concludes.
+Currently, I believe that we are the front runner and I hope the industry can convey these benefits to create greater user confidence, ” he concludes.